2017-fall-arch1/project-3-dsatiyeh04/README.md

 # Project 3: LCD Game
 ## Introduction

-Continuing your effort to help ACME Solutions provide Christmas toys, your task is now to develop a game for the LCD screen.
-You should utilize the knowledge you havegained working with the buttons and buzzer.
-In addition, a series of libraries have been found to assist you in creating your game.
+Continuing our effort to help ACME Solutions provide Christmas toys, my  task is now to develop a game for the LCD screen.
+I utilize the knowledge I havegained working with the buttons and buzzer.
+In addition, a series of libraries have been found to assist me in creating your game.

-Students can propose alternate projects that demonstrate similar skills.
-These proposals must approved by the course instructor in writing (e.g. email) at least two weeks before the project due date.
+I created a game of ping pon on the MSP430, I used Fraudenthals code form the shapemotion.c demo and changed the code to creae my game.
+Freuds code had the frame for the ping pong game but i added the layout for the paddles from the rectnagle layout demo and added a ball layout.

+To run the program you need to make all from the original file in the repository
+$make all

+and go to shapemotion file and call
+$make clean

+$make load

+Switches S1 (UP) S2(DOWN) are player one and S3(UP) S4(DOWN) are player 2.
+Once a plyer gets 9 points, player wins!

 ## Requirements
-Your game should meet the following minimum criteria:
+Game should meet the following minimum criteria:

 - dynamically render graphical elements that move
 -- including one original algorithmically rendered graphical element